 When the war between Merlyn and Morgana was moving towards its end, things looked bleak.
 No clever scheme or wily trick could change the fact that, ultimately, Merlyn was going to lose.
 Morgana held open the hellgates and demons poured into Albion in an unstoppable torrent.
 For each demon destroyed, another three were ready to take its place.
 Even worse, Merlyn could see that the gates were expanding, and that soon, the great demon lords themselves would be able to climb through to Albion.

-Rather than fight the demons directly, Merlin planned to attack the gates and reverse Morgana’s magic.
+Rather than fight the demons directly, Merlyn planned to attack the gates and reverse Morgana’s magic.
 To do this, he needed a ritual of incredible power, and to fuel this ritual he needed two things: a battery of magical energy and the sacrifice of blood.
 A great deal of blood.